There are two parts to an in-text citation.

 1. For print sources (books and articles):

-2. For web based or media sources: include in the text the first item that appears in the Work Cited entry that corresponds to the citation (for example: author name, article name, website name, film name).
+2. For web based or media sources: use the first item that appears in the Work Cited entry that corresponds to the citation (for example: author name, article name, website name, film name).

 Find more examples of in-text citations using these links: